liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/01-preparing-android-projects-for-liferay-screens.markdown

     compile 'com.liferay.mobile:liferay-screens:+'

-Note that the `+` symbol tells Gradle to always install the newest version of Screens.
-If your app relies on a specific version of Screens, however, you can replace the `+` symbol with that version.
+Note that the `+` symbol tells Gradle to install the newest version of Screens.
+If your app relies on a specific version of Screens, you can replace the `+` symbol with that version.

-If you're unsure of where to add the above lines, see the below screenshot.
+If you're not sure where to add the above lines, see the below screenshot.

 Once you edit `build.gradle`, a message appears at the top of the file that asks you to *sync* your app with its Gradle files.
-Syncing with the Gradle files is required to incorporate any changes you make to them.
+Syncing the Gradle files incorporates the changes you make to them.
 Syncing also downloads and installs any new dependencies, like the Liferay Screens dependency that you just added.
 Sync the Gradle files now by clicking the *Sync Now* link in the message.
 The following screenshot shows the top of an edited `build.gradle` file with the Sync Now link highlighted by a red box:

 ![Figure 2: After editing the app module's `build.gradle` file, click *Sync Now* to incorporate the changes in your app.](../../../images/screens-android-gradle-sync.png)